SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DomHelper_class.md

 # DomHelper class

+## CRUD actions

-The DomHelper class can be used in a script, protocol, or app to execute create, read, update, and delete actions on DOM objects.
+The *DomHelper* class can be used in a script, protocol, or app to execute create, read, update, and delete (CRUD) actions on DOM objects.

 To do so, first call the constructor of the helper, provide a callback to SLNet, and specify a module ID for which module settings have been defined.
 For example: